 ├─sshd(3102)─┬─sshd(3649)───bash(3656) │ └─sshd(16680)───bash(16687)───pstree(17073)

-Now look for the parent PID of the session – PID from the line WITHOUT the “pstree” command.
+Now look for the parent PID of the session – PID from the line without the “pstree” command.
+The pstree line, would be you. :)

-Replace 3649 with your idle ssh’s PID.
+Replace 3649 with your idle ssh session PID.
 Check afterwards with the “w” command.

-Now to prevent this from happening in the future you can edit your server’s /etc/ssh/sshd_config and add these lines:
+Now to prevent this from happening in the future lets edit /etc/ssh/sshd_config and add these two config lines:

 ClientAliveInterval 600 ClientAliveCountMax 3